bheidecker/bettini/docs/collections/_diagnoses/en/10-cmr.md

 heading: Cardiac Magnetic Resonance Imaging (CMR)
 ---

-Magnetic resonance imaging of the heart will allow us to detect structural abnormalities, inflammation, storage diseases or poor blood supply to the heart.
-These findings will affect your therapy.
+Cardiac magnetic resonance imaging (CMR) helps us identify structural abnormalities, inflammation, storage diseases, or insufficient blood supply to the heart.
-Also, CMR may reveal prognostic information.
+It also provides valuable insights into your potential risk for cardiovascular events.
+These findings are essential for tailoring your therapy to your specific needs.